xnau/pardibee/readme.txt

 == Changelog ==

 PLEASE NOTE: Version 1.9.7 is a major upgrade for Participants Database.
 Please make sure you have a current WordPress backup before you upgrade Participants Database.

+= 1.9.7.5 =
+* string combine fields can now be used to build a link
+* fixed approval checkbox not responding to change in admin record edit
+* fixed several bugs in the string combine and placeholder fields

 = 1.9.7.4 =
 * fixed list result pagination issue with URL filter